 Test before you upload

-Here's the single highest-ROI habit I recommend: don't upload a thumbnail you haven't tested.
+Here's the single highest-ROI habit I recommend: don't upload a thumbnail you haven't stress-tested.

 You don't need a huge budget.
 You need a system.
-Treat your thumbnail like a Google Ad: test, measure, iterate.
+Treat every thumbnail like a Google Ad: generate variants, review honestly, learn from what's already live, ship the best one.

 The creators who ship thumbnails they haven't stress-tested are the ones plateauing.
 The creators who treat every thumbnail like a bet are the ones compounding.